fils/CDFRegistryWG/docs/ESIPSemCommJune2017/talkBody.md

 # Future

 * Complete pilot effort to test guidelines.

 * Coordinate with schema.org as a potential external vocabulary for repository metadata for on-going management and governance.

 * Provide guidelines to CDF members and other ESS NSF repositories to embed metadata information as JSON-LD (schema.org).

 * Monitor and encourage adoption by CDF members and ESS NSF repositories

 ---
 # Next steps

 * Exploring extending the connection down to DataCatalog (then to DataSet from there)

 * Exploring use of schema.org proposed types: MeasurementTechnique and VariablesMeasured  (leverage CSV for the Web patterns)

 * JSON-LD walking leveraging JSON-LD Framing [https://github.com/ESIPFed/snapHacks/tree/master/sh01-jsonldCrawl/simpleCrawler](https://github.com/ESIPFed/snapHacks/tree/master/sh01-jsonldCrawl/simpleCrawler)

-* Making products and patterns more usable by a wider range of value add services
+* Making products and patterns more usable by a wider range of value add 3rd parties  (publishers and consumers)

 * more...

+\#UseThePlatform

 ---